fqantonio/GoingInductive/README.md

 me a complete list of different methodology that seems very promising and more adapted to the way brain learns.
-Furthermore, the readings about alternative **educational methodologies** went on also into the Cognitive Load Theory (Sweller, 1998), Brain Based Leaning (Jensen, 2005), Gardner Multi Intelligences Theory (Gardner, 2011) and four component instructional design (4C/ID) (Van Merrienboer, Clark, Croock, 2002).
-After four years of readings and tests, in 2013, the 4C/ID methodology was applied and a bLearning environment online set with MOODLE (book????) lessons that were mostly accomplished in the
-classroom: about 20%(VER O OUTRO ARTIGO???) of the logs into the system were outside of school.
+Furthermore, the readings about alternative **educational methodologies** went on also into the Cognitive Load Theory (Sweller, 1998), Brain Based Leaning [\^3] (Jensen, 2005), Gardner Multi Intelligences Theory (Gardner, 2011) and four component instructional design (4C/ID) (Van Merrienboer, Clark, Croock, 2002).
+After four years of readings and tests, in 2013 the 4C/ID methodology was applied and a bLearning environment online set with MOODLE Learning Management System (LMS) (Rice, 2006) lessons that were mostly accomplished in the classroom: fewer logs into the system were from outside.

+Figure 2 show the variable longitudinal patterns for all sample time series, which includes junior and junior high students data for the two schools.
+The red vertical line shows the school change and the blue one is the starting point for the implementation of 4C/ID strategic inductive methodology for the treatment group.
+Its clear that near each vertical line there is a change showed by the blue smooth line (polynomial local regression).
+So, something happened!
+Ferthermore, it seems that there no positive effect of the methodological change and its clear that there must be a school and behavior effect.
+Meaning that, the schools have different learning outcomes and after 2015 there is a crash in the student behavior skills.

+![Figure 2: all sample variables time series](/Users/novo/Desktop/Doutoramento/GoingInductivePaper/Figures/figure2_boxplot_allSample.png)

 The concept map's software cmap tools [\^4] was used for the design of the learning flow maps and they are presented online [\^???] showing the